Not Very Resilient

 Will AI replace Machine Tool Operator?

 In part.
-We think AI will eventually automate a real share of this work, but the human skills built in this role can carry you further than this one job title.
+We think AI will eventually automate a real share of this work, but the role won't disappear overnight, and the skills you build here can carry you further than this one job title.

 Sources